vijendra1125/Data-Structures-and-Algorithms/algorithmic_toolbox/notes.md

     Next, do polynomial multiplication $c(x) = a(x)b(x)$.
 For each coefficient of $c$ which is greated than 9, keep the digit at unit place and add 1 to the coefficient left to it.
 Now replace $x$ in $c(x)$ with 10 to get product of two digits.

 ### Sorting
-* Selection sort:
+#### Selection sort:
   * This sorting algorithm is an in-place comparison-based algorithm in which the list is divided into two parts, the sorted part at the left end and the unsorted part at the right end.
-  * Initially, the sorted part is empty and the unsorted part is the entire list.The smallest element is selected from the unsorted array and swapped with the leftmost element, and that element becomes a part of the sorted array.
+Initially, the sorted part is empty and the unsorted part is the entire list.The smallest element is selected from the unsorted array and swapped with the leftmost element, and that element becomes a part of the sorted array.
 This process continues moving unsorted array boundary by one element to the right.
   * Runtime-complexity: $O(n^2)$

 #### Merge sort
   * It uses divide-and-conquer algorithm startegy to solve sorting problem.
-It recursively divides the array into equal halves, sort them and then combines them in a sorted manner till subproblem size is one.
+It recursively divides the array into equal halves, and then combines them in a sorted manner till subproblem size is one.
 For combinig, it simply checks first element of the sorted array and move the one which is smaller to a the array storing combined array till both sorted array reduce to size 0.
   * Runtime complexity:
     * Recursive relation: